nortonsolutions/redrockCodecamp/seed/challenges-creation/user-management-project/user-management-04-router.md

 ### Code Design

-* Add a home page with a simple welcome message and a link to user management
+* Add a home page with a welcome message, a short app description and a link to user management page
 	* Url: / and /index.html
 	* Use the MVC pattern with a controller and view
 * Add a user page for viewing the user information with no use of a form or form controls (strictly a read-only view)